5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 The B and T cell part of the immune system represents the more sophisticated branch called the adaptive immune system.
 It can be trained to recognize any foreign chemical/cellular species.
 The other branch of the immune system is the innate immune system.
 The system recognizes common molecular structures found all many different organisms, so in this branch, there is no need to adapt to each foreign species individually.
 The adaptive immune response also must be activated by cells of the innate immune system.

-The innate immune system recognizes common structural features in viruses and living cells like bacteria, fungi, and protozoans like amoebas.
+The innate immune system recognizes common structural features in viruses and living cells, like bacteria, fungi, and protozoans like amoebas.
 The cells of the innate system (dendritic cells, macrophages, eosinophils, etc, which we talked about as antigen-presenting calls above) have receptors called Toll-like Receptors 1-10 (TLRs) that recognize the common pathogen-associated molecular patterns (PAMPs), which leads to binding, engulfment, signal transduction, maturation (differentiation), antigen presentation, and cytokine/chemokine release from these cells.
 Dendritic cells, which reside in the peripheral tissues and act as sentinels, are an example.
 They can bind PAMPs, which include:

-- CHO/Lipids on bacteria surface (LPS)
+- CHO/Lipids on the bacterial surface (LPS)

 - mannose (CHO found in abundance on bacteria,